Deterministic Equations for Feedback Control of Open Quantum Systems: S.V. Deriving previous results as particular cases of the Result 1

 where $ \left< A \right>_c = \mathrm{Tr}[A \rho_c(t)]$, $dW$ is a Wiener increment, and $\rho_c(t)$ is the conditional state at time $t$.
 The stochastic master equation for $\rho_c$ is given by \cite{weakMeasurements1}

-In this case, the feedback protocol is defined as follows: the system evolves dynamically from $t_{n-1}=(n-1)\delta t$ to $t_n = n \delta t$, and we apply a weak Gaussian measurement of $A$ at this point, resulting in the outcome $Z_n$.
-Hence, the feedback will be based on the most recent outcome of the detection through the feedback super-operator $\mathcal{F}(z)$.
-For simplicity, we will consider a unitary evolution.
+In this case, the feedback protocol is defined as follows: the system evolves dynamically from $t_{n-1}=(n-1)\delta t$ to $t_n = n \delta t$, and we apply a weak Gaussian measurement of $A$ at this point, resulting in the outcome $z_n$.
+Hence, the feedback is based on the most recent outcome of the detection through the feedback super-operator $\mathcal{F}(z)$.
+For simplicity, we consider a unitary evolution between two measurements.